trovu/trovu/docs/users/integration.md

 ![Screenshot](img/chrome.png)

+### Nova Launcher

+If you use Nova Launcher, you can add add Trovu to Nova's search bar to search directly from the home screen.

+How to set up:

+1. Open the _Nova Setttings_ app.
+1. Open the _Search_ section
+1. Scroll down to _Search More providers_ and open that section
+1. Tap the floating _+_ button
+1. Enter the _URL to use for search_, as described under [Other](#other).
+1. Enter a name, e.g. `Trovu`
+1. Tap _OK_
+1. Scroll all the way down to find your newly added search provider.
+Make sure the checkbox next to it is ticked.
+You may also use the handle on the right to move it all the way to the top of the list, so search with Trovu will get prioritized.
+1. Tap the home button (or perform the corresponding gesture) to leave the settings app.

+How to use:

+1. From the home screen, tap on the Nova search bar.
+1. Type a query.
+You should see a little Trovu icon appear underneath it, along with other search provider icons.
+1. Start the search by tapping the Trovu icon.
+If the Trovu icon is in first position among the search provider icons (on the left), you may also just tap _Enter_.
+Your default browser should open with the search results.

 ## PWA (Progressive web app)

 On many operating systems, you can also install a [Progressive web app](https://en.wikipedia.org/wiki/Progressive_web_app) of Trovu.